45 Critical Chatbot Statistics You Need To Know In 2026

 The first iterations of chatbots look nothing like the apps we use today.
 Back then, they could do little more than process hard-coded words and phrases and deliver basic scripted responses.

-Now, next-gen chatbots utilize AI and machine learning to understand user queries—regardless of how they’re worded—and are capable of offering personalized, intelligent, conversational support.
+Now, next-gen chatbots utilize AI and machine learning to understand user queries.
+Regardless of how they’re worded.
+And they are capable of offering personalized, intelligent, conversational support.

 But will chatbots be a good fit for your business?